kushaldas/sd_jwt/README.md

 # SD_JWT

-This is an implementation of the [SD-JWT](https://www.ietf.org/archive/id/draft-fett-selective-disclosure-jwt-00.html) draft.
+This is an implementation of the [SD-JWT](https://www.ietf.org/archive/id/draft-fett-oauth-selective-disclosure-jwt-02.html) draft, revision 2.

 Do not use it in production yet.